Dirtgirlworld

-Dirtgirlworld, stylized as dirtgirlworld, is a children's television series, created by Cate McQuillen and Hewey Eustace of Mememe Productions.
+Dirtgirlworld, stylized as dirtgirlworld, is an animated children's television series, created by Cate McQuillen and Hewey Eustace of Mememe Productions.
 Visually designed by Jean Camden, James Hackett and Cate McQuillen, it was animated by Hackett Films in Australia and Spin Productions in Canada.
 The show was co-produced by Mememe Productions (Australia) and Decode Entertainment (Canada).
 The show has 52 eleven-minute episodes commissioned by CBeebies, the Canadian Broadcasting Corporation (CBC) and the Australian Broadcasting Corporation (ABC).

 The show first aired on CBC on 5 October 2009, on CBeebies on 2 November 2009, and on ABC on 4 December 2009.
 It aired in the United States on Sprout, on 22 April 2010.

-The series used 3D CGI animation combined with photomontage and live action.
+The series used 3D Computer animation combined with photomontage and live action.